flowroute/sms-verification/README.md

 ###Before you install SMS Identity Authorization

 **credential.py** is required at the application level.
 It should include your Access Key, Secret Key, and your SMS-enabled Flowroute number.
+By default the credentials.py file is listed in the **.gitignore** to protect against commiting this private information to a remote repository.
 The following lines must be added to **credential.py**:

 	FLOWROUTE_ACCESS_KEY = "Your Access Key"